-Figure 2 shows agriculture employment in Brazil, the People's Republic of China, and India during 1980-2015.
-What is apparent is that the relative decline of agriculture's share of employment is slower in India than in these economies.
+Figure 2 shows agriculture employment in India, China and Brazil from 1980-2015.
+What is apparent is that the relative decline of employment's share in agriculture is slower in India compared to these countries.
 Taking Figure 1 and Figure 2 together, what stands out is that the changes in India's GDP structure are asymmetric to its sectoral employment intensity.

-Figure 3 shows that when measured in constant 2005 United States dollars, the growth of India's GDP has risen persistently since 1980.
+Finally, Figure 3 shows that as measured in constant 2005 dollars, the growth of India's GDP has risen persistently since 1980.

-В. Description of the Main Results
+1.2 Description of the main results

-The observations in the previous section suggest that, in the context of India over the last 50 years, the balanced growth assumption does not seem appropriate.
+The observations in the previous section suggest in the context of India over the last 50 years the balanced growth assumption does not seem appropriate.
 First, the growth rate of GDP seems to be increasing over the sample period.
-Moreover, the transition out of agriculture seems to have accelerated after 1975.
-We therefore abandoned the strategy of balanced growth and instead pursued a strategy of matching the transition out of agriculture with growth in the modern sector (manufacturing and services).7 In our model, growth will not be balanced since the production technologies do not exhibit constant returns in all the augmentable
+Moreover, the transition out of agriculture seems to have accelerated after about 1975.
+We have therefore abandoned the strategy of going after balanced growth and instead pursue a strategy of just matching the transitions out of agriculture into the modern sector (manufacturing and services).7 In our model growth will not be balanced since the production technologies do not exhibit constant returns in all the augmentable factors.
+In our model physical capital and infrastructure capital are augmentable.
+The labor's share of value added differs across the two sectors, so the returns to the two augmentable factors differs across the two sectors as well.
+It is this difference in the returns to augmentable factors that helps us match the transition out of agriculture into the modern sector.
+This transition will in general not be constant or balanced.

-7In models of capital accumulation, balanced growth typically prevails when there are constant returns to all augmentable factors.
-In such a case, all variables that can grow will grow at the same constant rate forever, and all variables that are bounded are constant over time.
-In growth models of structural transformation such as Gollin, Parente, and Rogerson (2002), balanced growth in the sense defined above typically is not obtained since the perpetual shifting of resources from the traditional to the modern sector prevents the growth rate of GDP from being constant over time.
-It is still possible, however, to define something like balanced growth in terms of a constant rate of labor migration from the traditional to the modern sector.
+7In models of capital accumulation balanced growth typically prevails when there are constant returns to all augmentable factors.
+In that case all variables that can grow will grow at the same constant rate forever, and all variables that are bounded are constant over time.
+In growth models of structural transformation such as Gollin, Parente and Rogerson (2002) balanced growth in the sense defined above typically does not obtain since the perpetual shifting of resources from the traditional to the modern sector prevents the growth rate of GDP to be constant over time.
+It is still possible however to define something like balanced growth in terms of a constant rate of labor migration from the traditional to the modern sector.